tholden/dynareOBC/README.md

        * shadowshocknumbermultiplier=NUMBER (default: the order of approximation) The number of shocks with which to approximate the distribution of each shadow shock innovation, when accuracy=2.
-       * shadowapproxmiatingorder=NUMBER (default: the order of approximation) The order with which to approximate the expected component of each shadow shock, when accuracy=2.
+       * shadowapproximatingorder=NUMBER (default: the order of approximation) The order with which to approximate the expected component of each shadow shock, when accuracy=2.
-       * regressionbasesamplesize=NUMBER (default: 1000)
-            The base sample size for the regression used within the accuracy=2, semi-global approximation loop.
-       * regressionsamplesizemultiplier=NUMBER (default: 30)
-            The number by which the regression sample size increases for each additional regressor, within the accuracy=2, semi-global approximation loop.
        * maxiterations=NUMBER (default: 1000)
             The maximum number of iterations of the accuracy=2 fixed-point algorithm.
        * densityaccuracy=NUMBER (default: 10)